ThelisEngine/thello/Documentation/Thello API.md

     .build();
 ```

-Where thelloSignalRUrl is the url obtained earlier and token is the JwtToken
+Where signalRUrl is the url obtained earlier and saved into document.tenant (in this example)
+token is the JwtToken

 ### API Key authentication